jameskimmel/opinions_about_tech_stuff/(ZFS) rules don't apply to me.md

 > Keep it simple, stupid.
 For example, don't use QCOW2 on ZFS.
 Just follow the defaults unless you really know what you’re doing.

 I thought you nerds are so clever.
 Don't you know about nested virtualization?
 I run a 40TB SMB share from Windows Server.
 That server is run by TrueNAS.
 TrueNAS itself is a VM of Proxmox.
-Don't worry, bro, I used passthrough for the disks.
+Don't worry bro, I used passthrough for the disks.
 If something goes wrong, I expect you nerds to go out of your way to troubleshoot my setup!